Wake Me Up (EP)

 Wake Me Up is an EP by American singer Aloe Blacc.
 After the big success of "Wake Me Up!" by Avicii, Blacc recorded a solo acoustic version of the song, and released it on this similarly-titled EP (without the exclamation mark).
 It was released on October 22, 2013 on Aloe Blacc Recording, Inc. under exclusive license to XIX Recordings LLC/Interscope Records.
 The EP release was successful in its own right charting on a number of singles charts, notably Belgium, France, the Netherlands and Switzerland.

-EP track list
+Track listing

 All five tracks including "Wake Me Up" were solo interpretations by Aloe Blacc.